luphord/nelson_siegel_svensson/README.rst

-Implementation of the Nelson-Siegel-Svensson interest rate curve model.
+Implementation of the Nelson-Siegel-Svensson interest rate curve model in Python.

 .. code-block:: python